 Oumuamua (A/2017 U1) was first spotted on October 19, 2017, by the Pan-STARRS 1 telescope in Hawaii.
-The object travelled N-S to the Sun and its hyperbolic path around the Sun was calculated [51].
-The actual trajectory and speed were followed using the

-Hubble telescope.
-In 2018, the observers concluded that there were discrepancies between the expected and observed trajectory and spee.
-The angle of the hyperbolic exit path after it passed the Sun at the perihelion (FIG.18) was less acute than originally calculated based on the entry speed, the mass of the Sun, and the distance between objects.
+The object traveled N-S to the Sun and its hyperbolic path around the Sun was calculated [61].
+The actual trajectory and speed were followed using the Hubble telescope.
+In 2018, the observers concluded that there were discrepancies between the expected and observed trajectory and speed [62].
+The angle of the hyperbolic exit path after it passed the Sun at the perihelion (FIG.19) was less acute than originally calculated based on the entry speed, the mass of the Sun, and the distance between objects.

-Fig.18.
+FIG.19.
 A diagram illustrating the parabolic trajectory of Oumuamua, as well as the comparison of its expected and actual trajectory.
-[51]
+Credit: ESA; artist impression: ESA/Hubble, NASA, ESO, M. Kornmesser.

 The escape speed of the object was also higher than expected based on the same parameters.
 Both measures point to the fact that, on exit, the gravity of the Sun became lower than expected.
-FIG. 19 explains the phenomenon based on the theory that gravity is higher in the northeast and lower E-W. When Oumuamua passed the Sun at the perihelion, turning east, the gravity of the Sun subsided, reducing the angular momentum and the exit velocity of the object leaving the Sun.
+FIG.20 explains the phenomenon based on the theory that gravity is higher in the northeast and lower E-W. When Oumuamua passed the Sun at the perihelion, turning east, the gravity of the Sun subsided, reducing the angular momentum and the exit velocity of the object leaving the Sun.

 The calculated estimation differential is the result of the differential gravity effect between the poles and the equator regions.

-FIG. 19.
+FIG. 20.
 The bipolar gravity scheme was imposed on the original impression.
-Oumuamua approached the Sun from the north (high gravity) and then turned toward the east (low gravity) region.
+Oumuamua approached the Sun from the north (high gravity) and then turned toward east (low gravity) region.
 That explains both how it maintained its higher speed and its trajectory angle flattened toward the horizon.